sakethmalladi/portfolio/README.md

 ### My Education

 - **Purpose**: Lists educational qualifications and achievements.
-- **Components**: Displays a list of degrees, certifications, and relevant coursework.
+- **Components**: Displays a list of degrees, certifications.
 - **Content**: Includes details of academic institutions attended, degrees obtained, and dates.

 ### My Work Experience

 - **Purpose**: Showcases professional experience and roles held.
 - **Components**: Uses cards to display job titles, descriptions, and roles.
 When a card is clicked, it shows a new card with additional details.
 - **Content**: Includes job titles, company names, and descriptions.
-On hover, a description is shown, and when a card is clicked, a new card displays the text "Hello World."
+On hover, a description is shown, and when a card is clicked, a new card displays the expereince.

 ### My Projects